 This Really Is A Bat In Your Belfry

-But no one wants a bat in the attic.
+No one wants a bat in the attic.

 Bats are health concerns, primarily because of their excrement.
+Bats are associated with rabies and histoplasmosis, which can be extremely dangerous to humans and household pets.

 Hire a specialist to clear the nesting and make any required repairs.